vlobzakov/pgadmin/Readme.md

 <img src="images/success.png" width="429">
 </p>

  The application is ready to use just press **Open in Browser** button and proceed to admin panel.
-Use provided credentials creating meetings.
+Use provided credentials to access it.

-## Traffic Encryption with SSL Cerificate
+## Traffic Encryption

-For production mode, the installation will require a traffic encryption that can be ensured with the [Buil-In SSL](https://docs.jelastic.com/built-in-ssl) certificate issued for certified load balancer which becomes an entry point of your environment.
+For production mode, the installation will require a traffic encryption that can be ensured with the [Built-In SSL](https://docs.jelastic.com/built-in-ssl) certificate issued for certified load balancer which becomes an entry point of your environment.
 To do this add load balancer(e.g NGINX) to your environment and enable SSL.

 <p align="left">
 <img src="images/add-lb-ssl.png" width="650">